Written byAmanda Wong

 Check the compatibility

-Not all Mac models are supported to update to Big Sur/Monterey.
+Not all Mac models are supported to update to Monterey/Ventura.
 If you receive the update not found error while updating macOS, you need to make sure whether your Mac is compatible with the macOS.
 Firstly, identify the Mac model from the Apple menu > About this Mac > Overview.
-It shows the Mac model info such as MacBook Air (Retina, 13-inch, 2020), then check the compatible list (for Big Sur, for Monterey) on Apple's website.
+It shows the Mac model info such as MacBook Air (Retina, 13-inch, 2020), then you can check the compatible list (for Big Sur, for Monterey) on Apple's website.

 Reconnect the Internet